zhangbo2008/go_read_src/src/runtime/HACKING.md

 process.
 In general, `throw` should be passed a string constant to avoid allocating in perilous situations.
-By convention, additional details are printed before `throw` using `print` or `println` and the messages are prefixed with "runtime:".
+By convention, additional details are printed before `throw` using `print` or `println` and the messages are prefixed with "runtime:".// dump的不可恢复.

 For unrecoverable errors where user code is expected to be at fault for the failure (such as racing map writes), use `fatal`.